3d-printer-repository/NodePrint/README.md

 [![All The Badges](https://img.shields.io/badge/All%20The%20Badges-Collecting-brightgreen.svg)](https://img.shields.io/)

 ## Info

-Epic Boilerplare From Dinesh Pandiyan - [react-redux-boilerplate](https://github.com/flexdinesh/react-redux-boilerplate)
+Epic React Redux Boilerplare From Dinesh Pandiyan - [react-redux-boilerplate](https://github.com/flexdinesh/react-redux-boilerplate)
+A special thanks goes out to Reza Akhavan from [frame](https://github.com/jedireza/frame)  who created the hapi base project project with built-in registration, user management and more!

 ## License